jash-maester/dwm-jash/README.md

 ## Configuration
 -------------
-The configuration of dwm is done by creating a custom config.h and (re)compiling the source code.
+The configuration of dwm is done by creating a custom config.def.h and (re)compiling the source code.